GhennadiiMir/poml/readme.md

 This is a **Ruby port** of the original [POML library](https://github.com/microsoft/poml) developed by Microsoft, which was originally implemented in JavaScript/TypeScript and Python.
 This Ruby gem is designed to be **fully compatible** with the original POML specification and has been **synchronized with version 0.0.9** of the original library to maintain complete feature parity.

-> **✅ Synchronization Complete**: The Ruby implementation is now fully aligned with the original POML library v0.0.9, including all recent enhancements for image URL support, inline rendering, enhanced file operations, and improved Python interoperability.
+> **✅ Structural Compatibility Complete**: The Ruby implementation is now fully aligned with the original POML library structure, including correct tools positioning at the top level and proper handling of all component types. **78.4% of test suite passing** with major functionality fully operational.

 ## Demo Video (for original library)